adamjberg/devtails.xyz/_posts/adam/2023-09-12-how-to-deploy-bun-engram.md

 ## Deploy!

+Engram automatically builds and deploys once you connect your repository.
 You can find this sample application deployed at [bun-react-ssr-main.engram.sh](https://bun-react-ssr-main.engram.sh).

 ![](/assets/img/engram-bun-deployed.png)